swwilso1/CMake/Help/prop_tgt/LINK_OPTIONS.rst

 This property specifies the list of options specified so far for this property.

+CMake initializes this property from the :prop_dir:`LINK_OPTIONS` directory property.
 The generators use this ``LINK_OPTIONS`` target property to set the options for the linker.

 Contents of ``LINK_OPTIONS`` may use "generator expressions" with the syntax ``$<...>``.
 See the :manual:`cmake-generator-expressions(7)` manual for